 How CoolSculpting Treats Fat

 With CoolSculpting, you can expect to lose about 25% of the fat in the targeted area.
-Keep in mind, however, that you can have multiple CoolSculpting sessions performed on the same area of your body.
-If you aren’t satisfied with the results after your first session, you can schedule a second session.
+Keep in mind, however, that you can have multiple CoolSculpting sessions performed on the same area of your body to increase percentage of fat lost.

 What Happens to Fat During CoolSculpting?

-During a CoolSculpting session, an aesthetician will target your body fat using a device known as an applicator.
-CoolSculpting has approved by the FDA to treat fat in eight areas of the body.
-If you’re struggling with excess or unwanted fat in one of these areas, an aesthetician can eliminate up to 25% of it using an applicator.
-The aesthetician will place the applicator on the skin of your targeted area, at which point the applicator will pull your skin while simultaneously exposing it to cold air.
-It’s a quick and easy process that typically takes just 45 to 60 minutes.
+During a CoolSculpting session, an applicator will be placed on the skin of your targeted area, at which point the applicator will pull your skin while simultaneously exposing it to cold air.
+It's a quick and easy process that typically takes just 45 to 60 minutes.